-Banks and credit unions sell traveler's checks, as do the AAA, the CAA, and many other national automobile associations.
+Banks and credit unions often sell traveler's checks, as do the AAA, the CAA, and many other national automobile associations.

 The traditional purchase fee for travellers cheques is 1%, although some agencies charge more.
 Shop around before buying; your bank or credit union may offer free check purchases with certain types of accounts, and members of automobile associations are usually exempt from purchase fees.

 Caution: Avoid prepaid travel cash cards, which are like a debit-card version of traveler's checks, unless you're willing to tolerate mind-boggling currency-exchange fees.
 See our Prepaid Travel Cash Cards article for details.

 Traveler's checks are advertised as being "safer than cash," because the issuers promise to replace them if they're lost or stolen.
 However, the reality is often more harsh: If the issuer decides that you've been negligent, it may refuse to pay up.